Television in Portugal: IPTV

 Optimus Clix has launched in 2006 a service called SmarTV (rebranded as Optimus Clix TV), provided on Amino and Motorola STBs, with VoD provided by Kasenna MediaBase video servers.
+The service would be merged into ZON in 2014 to create NOS.

-PT Comunicações (Portugal Telecom) has also launched one called MEO, providing that the spin-off of subsidiary PT Multimédia was concluded.
-Vodafone also launched an IPTV service called Vodafone Casa TV.
+PT Comunicações /Portugal Telecom, now Altice Portugal, has also launched its own IPTV service called MEO, after spinning off its subsidiary PT Multimédia (now NOS) in 2007.

+Vodafone also launched an IPTV service called Vodafone Casa TV, now just simply known as Vodafone TV.

 Cable

-All cable providers in Portugal introduced digital television (DVB-C).
+All cable providers in Portugal, NOS and Nowo, introduced digital television (DVB-C).
+However, some providers still offer analog cable.

 Satellite

 Digital satellite services have existed since 1998.
 Currently, the providers are NOS and MEO operating in Hispasat.

 Mobile TV

 All operators had mobile TV under UMTS platforms.
 It was abandoned in favor of web-TV applications for mobile devices.

 Most-viewed channels

 Yearly viewing shares

 Yearly average viewing shares of the five main television channels in Portugal since 1992:

 Monthly viewing shares

-Monthly viewing shares in February 2023:
+Monthly viewing shares in October 2025: